pmeloy/NexDome/Docs/Configurator.md

+# PDM Dome Configurator #

-Configurator is a Windows based utility for configuring the NexDome Rotator controller.
+### A Windows based utility for configuring the NexDome Rotator controller ###

 This is the new shiny thing when it comes to the NexDome software.
 Many of the settings that were invisible, never mind editable, can now be seen and easily changed and tested.
+I also find it very usefull to actually be able to see all the values changing as the dome operates.
+I have a much better sense for what is going on (and going wrong).

-Examples of what can be changed:
+### Examples of what can be changed ###
 - Step mode (must match the dip switch settings!)
 - Maximum speed
 - Acceleration